 Sometimes informational intent is also intent to do, like when asking Google for advice on completing a task or suggestions on gifts for a special occasion.

-You can identify the user intent for a particular search query based on what SERP features the search engine presents.
+To identify the user intent for a particular search query, look at which SERP features the search engine presents.
 Note: this method is not capable of uncovering intent at scale.

 An informational search often presents an Answer Box that immediately answers the user's query.
 Take the following Google search, for example: